 With the average cost of tuition and fees soaring to $33,480 per year at private universities, and $24,930 per year for out-of-state students at public universities, the cost of college can feel utterly overwhelming.
 However, before you give up on getting a degree, take heart: there are lots of options for financing your education.

 College is an investment in your future, but how much should you be borrowing against your future self?
-If you’ve heard about the student debt crisis, you know that college graduates are taking on more debt than ever, with the average student loan debt hitting $35,000 in 2016.
-That debt often influences the kinds of jobs borrowers wind up taking, and can delay major life events like buying a home, getting married, and having children.
+If you’ve heard about the student debt crisis (it's estimated that the total US student loan debt reaches up to $1.52 trillion dollars), you know that college graduates are taking on more debt than ever.
+In 2016, the average student had around $37,172 in loan debt.
+Debt like that often influences the kinds of jobs borrowers wind up taking, and can delay major life events like buying a home, getting married, and having children.

 So how much should you borrow if you don’t want your debt to hold you back in the future?
 Here are a few things to think about that will help you make a more informed decision: